Starcounter/Docs/guides/typed-json/README.md

 ## JSON properties

 Properties of the view-model have to be bound to (in dynamic JSON) Common Language Runtime or (in static JSON) code-behind file.
-In <a href="/guides/typed-json/json-data-bindings">JSON data binding</a> we explain data bindings in-depth, and how to avoid manual value transfer into the view-model.
+In the section [JSON data binding](/guides/typed-json/json-data-bindings), data bindings are explained in-depth, and how to avoid manual value transfer into the view-model.

-If JSON object is static it is beneficial to denote a specific type that is used as data-object.
+If a JSON object is static, it is beneficial to denote a specific type that is used as data-object.
 Otherwise, opposite to dynamic JSON objects, faulty static properties will result in compilation error instead of runtime.
 Moreover, it allows binding data properties to the correct types without manual involvement.

-<a href="/guides/typed-json/json-data-bindings">There are two ways of doing that:</a>
+There are two ways of doing that:
 1. Set a metadata inside the view-model
-2. Use the <code>IBound interface</code> to tag the code-behind class
+2. Use the `IBound` interface to tag the code-behind class

 {% import "../../macros.html" as macros %}